3n1tan/3n1tan/README.md

 About Me
 -------------

-A seasoned hardware and network engineer who discovered a passion for programming during parental leave, marking a transformative shift in career focus.
+A passionate computer networking technician who discovered a passion for programming during parental leave, marking a transformative shift in career focus.

 Seamlessly integrating hardware and network expertise into coding, I am known for precision and enthusiasm in tackling technological challenges.

-Beyond the tech realm, I am also an avid road-cyclist, a skilled photographer capturing life's moments through a lens, and an adventurous skier navigating both slopes and code with equal finesse.
+Beyond the tech realm, I am also an avid road-cyclist, a skilled photographer capturing life's moments through a lens, and an adventurous skier navigating both slopes and code.

 * 🌍  I'm based in Helsinki, Finland
 * 🖥️  See my portfolio at [MyPortfolio](http://enitanodupitan.com)